Using This Book

 Fear Ray

-The target must succeed on a Wisdom saving throw or drop whatever it is holding and have the Frightened condition for 1 minute.
-A Frightened creature takes the Dash action and moves away from you by the safest route on each of its turns unless there is nowhere to move.
-If the creature ends its turn in a space where it doesn’t have line of sight to you, the creature makes a Wisdom saving throw.
-On a successful save, the effect ends on that creature.
+Empowered (5th Level): A Frightened target drops whatever it is holding.
+While frightened by this eye ray, a creature must take the Dash action and move away from you by the safest available route on each of its turns, unless there is nowhere to move.
+If the creature ends its turn in a location where it doesn’t have line of sight to you, the creature can make a Wisdom saving throw.
+On a successful save, the effect ends for that creature.

-Frost Ray
+Freeze Ray

 Heat Ray